ECNU-ILOG/QCCDM/README.md

 # Our Paper :thought_balloon:

 Shuo Liu, Hong Qian, Mingjia Li, Aimin Zhou "QCCDM: A Q-Augmented Causal Cognitive Diagnosis Model for Student Learning."
-In Proceedings of the 26th European Conference on Artificial Intelligence, 2023.
+In Proceedings of the 26th European Conference on Artificial Intelligence (ECAI), 2023.

 ## Bibtex